 Months of silence have been eating at me, like a festering wound.
 It is driving me mad.
 The silence is louder than anything else could ever be.
 Anything but her laugh… No!
 I mustn't think of such things.
 No matter what I do it has been seeping in.
 Slowly, day by day, week by week, month by month, starting the day she died.
 I shudder at the thought, repulsed by it.
 It shouldn't have been her.
 Of all of us, she deserved to die the least.

 I stand on shaky legs, remembering now the meeting that Rasha mentioned this morning.
 I open the door and head towards the Main Hall, knowing my way instinctively.
 My footsteps are drowned out by the silence.
 The silence of death.
 It seeps into me through the Mother.
 Our unholy matron is poisoning me, sickening me with this awful silence!
 I cannot blame her though, no, that would be sacrilege.
 Poor Mother doesn't mean to, no she is merely a conduit.
 A conduit to Sithis.
 To the Void.
 A conduit, not the cause.
 Not the true evil.
+I can never hate her, for she is the reason I have a family.

 Our numbers dwindle now.
 I sit beside Garnag, Liazani on my other side.
 Pontius sits beside Liazani and Christophin sits next to him.
 We are all that is left.
 Rasha stalks into the room, eyes scanning us as though searching for something.
 Something he does not find, judging be the venomous look he's giving us.
 I have begun to question his leadership, and I'm not the only one.

 "The Night Mother has chosen a new Listener.
 She has spoken to me."
-Hope flares in my chest, a reckless joy filling we.
+Hope flares in my chest, a reckless joy filling me.
 If we have a Listener, we have a chance!
 We can rise again, and all of Tamriel will see the power that we posses.
 Mothers will once again speak of us to frighten children into obedience.
 People will once more speak of the Dark Brotherhood in hushed tones.
 The others seem just as excited as I myself am, and exchange glances.
 For once, the silence is broken.
 I smile tentatively, the expression feeling out of place on my pale face.
 I recall reading about binding words told to he Listener by the Night Mother in my Keeping tomes, but I shall ask him later.
 For now, I just want to enjoy life.
 I just want to celebrate.

 "Rasha, I understand the Night Mother spoke to you.
 She should have said a phrase.
 This phrase is the binding phrase, and you must recite it to me in order to officially be the Listener."
 I speak clearly and slowly, seeing that he isn't much better off than I am.
-I watch as he hesitates, and for the first time, a flicker of doubt ensues.
+I watch as he hesitates, and for the second time, a flicker of doubt ensues.
 Could Rasha have lied?
 No, Rasha is their leader, their guide.
 Why would he lie to them about something so vital?
 I no longer see him as my leader, only another member.
 I am the Keeper.
 I stand alone.

 "Look, Cicero, come back later.
 It was a long night, and the words elude me at the moment."
 His words are a dismissal, and I take my queue to leave.
 I close the door behind me and hate fills me, burning through my veins.
 He lied.
 I feel a rage rising within me, an unstoppable force that has been in the making ever since Kallie died.
 I have repressed it for so long but now, this is something I cannot excuse.
 How could he?
 Why would he?
-There is only one answer for his treason, death.
+There is only one answer for his treason: death.
 I stalk through the halls, my steps silent.
 I must tell the others.
 They will help me, he will die.
 He has to.
 This treacherous lie cannot continue.
 Not while I breathe.

 I pass by Liazany.
 She will not kill him.
 She remains loyal.
 My eyes settle on Garnag.
 The big man is mistrusting of Rasha, and if I tell him that the Khajit is lying, he will undoubtedly believe me.
 Then, Rasha will die.
 The betrayer will die!
 I couldn't be more pleased.
 Actually, I could.
 I want to be the one to do it.
 I cannot though, because if I were to start, I wouldn't be able to stop.
 The bloodlust would return, and while I long for the kill now, it would become unbearable.
 I almost groan, but stop.
 I return my attention to the man before me.
 I must make Rasha pay, and this is how I will do it.